 Argentina are predicted to have a fairly straightforward job in Group C with the iconic Lionel Messi expected to make an impact in his final international tournament.
 Mexico are always capable to upsetting the bigger names whereas it would be ill-advised to completely write off Saudi Arabia.
 However, Poland are expected to be Argentina’s closest challengers with Robert Lewandowski hoping to vastly improve his below-par record in international events.

 France and Denmark go head-to-head in Group D and there is unlikely to be much between this pair.
 As 2018 winners, Les Bleus are expected to qualify, however, they weren’t at their best in 2020 and the Danes are a tough nut to crack.
-Tunisia are likely to make up the numbers, however, the winners of the AFC vs CONMEBOL play-off will be hoping to spring an upset in this competitive looking section.
+Tunisia are likely to make up the numbers, while Australia, the winner of the AFC vs CONMEBOL play-off, will be hoping to spring an upset in this competitive looking section.

 Group E is one of the toughest looking sections with previous winners Germany and Spain having been drawn together.
-The pair face each other on November 28th and that is likely to have significant impact on the outcome of Group E. Japan should not be dismissed lightly and can mix things up whereas the CONCACAF vs OFC qualifier may also have a say.
+The pair face each other on November 28th and that is likely to have significant impact on the outcome of Group E. Japan should not be dismissed lightly and can mix things up, while Costa Rica, who defeated New Zealand in the CONCACAF-OFC play-off, may also have a say.

 Although Belgium will be overwhelming favourites to finish top of Group F, 2018 finalists Croatia will be looking to recreate their heroics from four years ago.
 Nevertheless, the Red Devils squad is superb with the classy Kevin de Bruyne looking to pull the strings in midfield.
 Belgium tend to do well in the group stage and they shouldn’t have too many problems facing Morocco and Canada.
 The latter have qualified for their first tournament in 36 years and are a bit of an unknown quantity.